 Some mosquito control districts have banned the use of methoprene and some districts prohibit its use in vernal pools.
 If mosquito larvae are abundant in vernal pools, a better control strategy is to use only the safer bacterial larvicides.

 ▌Are there more mosquitoes in the BLSG district than elsewhere in Vermont?

 Mosquito trapping has been done in many parts of Vermont, but the data don’t tell us much about how the numbers of mosquitoes vary across the state.
 The extensive floodplain swamps and fields along Otter Creek are considered to be prime breeding ground for mosquitoes.
 The central part of the Otter Creek valley is so flat that it is more like a plain than a valley.
-In the 30 miles between Rutland and Middlebury, Otter Creek drops only 165 feet in elevation.
-If you follow the wandering course of the creek, you might drop only four feet per mile.
+In the 20 miles between Proctor and Middlebury, Otter Creek drops only 20 feet in elevation.
 The broad, flat swamps and fields along the creek are under water during most spring seasons, and those hundreds of acres of standing water can allow a lot of mosquitoes to breed.
 When water levels in flooded fields are just right for mosquito egg laying for one or more years, and then also good for mosquito hatching in a subsequent year, adult mosquito populations can be very high near Otter Creek.
 This combination of events is rare, and most years have no more mosquitoes than many other parts of Vermont.

 Other species of mosquitoes breed in forests and wetlands away from the Otter Creek floodplain.
 There is no indication that those mosquitoes are more abundant in the BLSG District than in other areas of Vermont.